mattzzz/automated-trading-RL/README.md

 # automated-trading-RL

-Some code for a wider research project, reinforcement learning algo trading.
+Some early code from work on a big RL trading project.

+Implements Direct Reinforcement Learning trader based on Moody et al 2001.

-Generates time-series by random walk with autoregression Optimises profit by batch training a policy.
+* Generates time-series by random walk with autoregression

-Based on work by Moody et al 2001

-This is part of a larger project.
+* Optimises reward (profit) by batch training a RNN policy.
+* pure numpy implementation